top of page

 • Track SCH size

 This reassurance often reduces anxiety significantly.
+Seeing your baby can bring immense comfort during this time.

 Emotional Care Matters Too

 Pregnancy anxiety is real.
 Seeing your baby on ultrasound and understanding what’s happening helps many parents feel calmer and more connected.
+Remember, it’s okay to feel anxious.
+You’re not alone in this journey.

 How True Ultrasound Can Help